Benchling-Open-Source/allotropy/src/allotropy/parsers/README.md

 # Calculated documents

-The intent of the calculated documents is to give information about which parts of a document are used in the calculation of another one.
+The intent of the calculated documents is to give information about which parts of a document are used to calculate other parts.

 ## Example